Medially-Device/MEDIALLY-source-Code/Firebase/README.md

 Imports are done directly through Firebase CDN URLs, therefore, no dependencies need to be installed to develop the Frontend.
 The following steps outline the process to build a Firestore Database and Frontend Website using JS, HTML, CSS, and Python:

-1. Sign in to your Google Account and create a project using the following link: https://console.firebase.google.com/u/0/
+1. Sign in to your **Google Account** and create a project using the following link: https://console.firebase.google.com/u/0/
-2. Create a Firestore Database and set the following rules to allow only authenticated users to read and write in the database
+2. Create a **Firestore Database** and set the following rules to allow only authenticated users to read and write in the database.

 ```
 rules_version = '2';